 How To Re-Curve A Distributor, and Why You Need To Do It.

-One of the least expensive and best bangs for the buck to gain power and performance is to re-curve your distributor.
-I don't care if you just bought a brand new $500 billet distributor or not, I can guarantee you that it isn't set-up for the best performance right from the get-go.
+One of the least expensive and best bangs for the buck you can do to gain power and performance is to re-curve your distributor.
+I don't care if you just bought a brand new $500 billet distributor or not, I can pretty much guarantee you that it isn't set-up for the best performance right out of the box.

 One of the keys to a car's performance is getting the power to come-on at the right time.
 The fact of the matter is; almost all distributors are set-up completely wrong right out of the box.
 It's an almost automatic "gimme" that you need to re-curve it to get the timing the engine needs to make power as soon as possible.